- This event has passed.

-When the United States entered World War I in 1917 over 5,500 Lawrence residents enlisted or were drafted into military service.
-The WWI project spotlights 35 of the 200 Lawrence residents who lost their lives during World War I and were given special recognition by city officials with a bridge, park, square, or building named for them.
+The United States entered World War I in 1917, and over 5,500 Lawrence residents enlisted or were drafted into military service.
+The WWI project spotlights 35 of the 200 Lawrence residents who lost their lives during World War I, and were given special recognition by city officials with a bridge, park, square, or building named for them.
 The stories of the 35 veterans have been lost over the years.
 Lawrence City Councilor Marc Laplante has rediscovered their stories and shares them through video, which he has written and produced.
 During the process he has traveled to France to honor many of these soldiers and to learn more about the United States’ involvement in the “Great War.”

 This Presentation is FREE and OPEN to the public.

 More About Marc Laplante